-Camembert and Ballymaloe Cranberry Sauce Party Palmiers
+Camembert & Ballymaloe Cranberry Sauce Party Palmiers

 - Serves: 6

-- Allergens: nuts, dairy, egg, wheat
+- Allergens: Nuts, dairy, egg, wheat

-- 320g ready-rolled puff pastry sheet
+- 320g ready-rolled puff-pastry sheet

-- 25g Parmesan cheese
+- 25g Parmesan (finely grated)

 - Large handful of fresh thyme leaves

-- 1 egg
+- 1 free-range egg (beaten)

 - Balsamic vinegar

-- Sea salt and finely ground black pepper
+- Sea salt & finely-ground black pepper

-- Fresh cranberries, to serve (optional)
+- Fresh cranberries (optional)

 - 175g Ballymaloe Cranberry Sauce

 - With the tip of a sharp knife, mark the halfway point of each of the short ends of pastry.
-Then roll each long side inwards tightly to this centre point, so that they meet in the middle like two Swiss rolls.
+Then roll each long side inwards tightly to this centre point, so that they meet in the middle like two Swiss Rolls.

 - Line a large baking sheet with baking paper and set aside.